The Real Cost Savings of AI Receptionists (With Actual Numbers)

 - Missed calls when receptionist is busy or on lunch: 8-12 per day

-- Evening and weekend enquiries going to voicemail: 5-8 per day
+- Evening and weekend inquiries going to voicemail: 5-8 per day

 - Estimated lost bookings from missed calls: $78,000/yr